shivashanmugam/table-almighty/README.md

 })
 ```

-`tableAlmightyApp` has to injected in angular app.
+- `tableAlmightyApp` has to injected in angular app.
+- `tableConfig` used as specification object to generate table, It is the only variable two-way binded with `table-almighty` directive,

 **Property Description**
 - `tBody` will contain the table data,